R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## Authentication Failed when clicking Launch Northstar <a href="#lsx2" id="lsx2"></a>

 Before trying this check out [this section](#lsx).\
-If that didn't work DM `Petar#0389` on Discord and tell him if it did or did not work.\
 Alternative to that fix:

 1. Close the game